funnierinspanish/nanoGPT-flex/README.md

 ![nanoGPT](assets/nanogpt.jpg)

-The simplest, fastest repository for training/finetuning medium-sized GPTs.
+The simplest (?), fastest repository for training/finetuning medium-sized GPTs.
 It is a rewrite of [minGPT](https://github.com/karpathy/minGPT) that prioritizes teeth over education.
 Still under active development, but currently the file `train.py` reproduces GPT-2 (124M) on OpenWebText, running on a single 8XA100 40GB node in about 4 days of training.
 The code itself is plain and readable: `train.py` is a ~300-line boilerplate training loop and `model.py` a ~300-line GPT model definition, which can optionally load the GPT-2 weights from OpenAI.
 That's it.

 ![repro124m](assets/gpt2_124M_loss.png)